nosilver4u/ewww-image-optimizer/readme.txt

 = 4.0.7 =
 * added: full compatibility with Image Watermark plugin
-* added: dummy images for Essential Grid whitelisted with ExactDN
+* added: dummy images for Essential Grid and Layer Slider whitelisted with ExactDN
+* added: compatibility with Visual Composer and Essential Grid async/AJAX loaders
 * added: compatibility with Media File Renamer
 * fixed: wp-emoji script not rewritten by EXACTDN_ALL_THE_THINGS
 * fixed: resize detection script throws error when admin bar is hidden